Emergency Medical Services

 -

-The following are required by the National Emergency Medical Services Education Standards:
+The following are required by the National Emergency Medical Services Education Standards:-

 Integrates a complex depth and comprehensive breadth of knowledge of the anatomy and physiology of all human systems.